General Info – summary

 The name Aloidendron or ‘tree aloe’ dates to 2013 and is thanks to molecular studies that are rather shaking up phylogenies and thus classifications.
 The rambling aloes have also been put in their own genus: Aloiampelos.
 About 20 of these are considered to be trees.

-Name derivation: Aloidendron – aloe (bitter sap) + dendron (tree-like). dichotomum – Greek – cutting in 2.
+Name derivation: Aloidendron – aloe (bitter sap) + dendron (tree-like).
+The name Aloidendron or ‘tree aloe’ dates to 2013 and is thanks to molecular studies that are rather shaking up phylogenies and thus classifications.
+This is unlike the rambling aloes with their slender stems that are in their own genus: Aloiampelos. dichotomum – Greek – cutting in 2.
 This refers to the stems repeatedly forked branching.
 The name Aloidendron or ‘tree aloe’ (about 20 species) dates to 2013 and is thanks to molecular studies that are rather shaking up phylogenies and thus classifications.
-The rambling aloes are in their own genus: Aloiampelos.
 Aloidendron dichotomum was first brought to world attention by the Simon van der Stel expedition to Namaqualand on the 16 October 1685.
 This was one of the earliest trees in the interior to be sketched and recorded.
 The Orange Mouth divides this 400 000+sq km of arid Namaqualand, into land to the North – in Namibia and that in the South into the NW Cape.

 Conservation: National Status: V. Vulnerable.
 Assessment: 2018 (W. Fodden).
-Threats include climate change, harvesting by domestic livestock and damage by baboons scale insects and fungi.
+Threats include plant stealing, climate change, consumption by domestic livestock and damage by baboons, scale insects and fungi.

 Tree